Skip to main content

 Image of Hannah Harding

 Hannah Harding is a freshman at BYU–Hawaii studying political science.
-She is currently serving a full-time mission, but served on the executive committee for the Spring 2021 Semester.
+She is currently serving a full-time mission but served on the executive committee for the Spring 2021 Semester.

 Image of Oliva Damanu

 Oliva Damanu is a sophomore from the islands of Fiji.
-He is attending Brigham Young University–Hawaii and is majoring in business management human resources and supply chain and minoring psychology and communications studies and also doing a certificate in legal studies.
-His hobbies include singing, playing volleyball, cooking, socializing and reading.
+He is attending Brigham Young University–Hawaii and is majoring in business management human resources and supply chain and minoring in psychology and communications studies and also doing a certificate in legal studies.
+His hobbies include singing, playing volleyball, cooking, socializing, and reading.
 He is interested in opening an organization that will help shelter children who are neglected and abused in Fiji.
 He is also planning to work with the government of Fiji to promote religious freedom and human dignity.

 Image of Thomas Nebeker